http4k/http4k/pro/incubator/db/README.md

 This will start a single background (virtual) thread to process the requests in the Postbox using polling.

-It'll do so by polling a small bach of pending requests and processing them in a single database transaction.
+It'll do so by periodically processing a small bach of pending requests in a single database transaction.

 The responses for those requests are stored so they can be consumed or served later.

 ### Configuring response for pending requests